 Adept storytelling minimizes these concerns.
 The only detail of Bruckner’s skullduggery that we miss is an explanation of how he gets rid of the corpse in his large steamer trunk.
-Perhaps the censors wanted that fact skipped on account of gruesomeness?
+Perhaps the censors wanted to skip that particular bit of gruesomeness?

 Counterblast is heavy with dangerous ideas of futuristic horror.
 The insistent music cues of composer Hans May (Thunder Rock) help enforce the brisk pace.
 Stylistic irruptions are few, but notable.
 Tracy and Paul are given a ‘fun’ montage outing as their romance blooms (and distracts Paul from his investigation of Bruckner).
-When Bruckner breaks with his perfect behavior in the Underground, the whole screen begins to swirl, a visual effect.
+When Bruckner panics in the Underground and loses self-control, the whole screen begins to swirl, a visual effect.
 Only then does it seem possible that this innocent-looking Human Enemy can be caught.
-It would have been helpful to hear Bruckner speak in German at least once — it’s difficult to picture Mervyn Johns as a monster who conducted perverse medical experiments in a concentration camp.
+It would have been helpful to hear Bruckner speak in German at least once — it’s difficult to picture the meek Mervyn Johns as a monster who conducted perverse medical experiments in a concentration camp.

 The movie was released in Canada in 1950 but America saw it only in a micro-release in 1953, from the distributor Herbert Bregstein — his only title listed in the IMDB.
 Was it syndicated for Television use?
 Many equally minor releases routinely found their way to American TV.